 We read so much of the injustice of what was the Turkish Peace Intervention on 20th July 1974 which saved so many lives and brought peace to the Turkish Cypriots in North Cyprus guarded by Turkey and embargoed by the rest of the world.
 It is said by the Greek Cypriots that the Cyprus problem started in 1974 on the 20th July, this is far from the truth, there was fighting and unrest and attacks on the Turkish Cypriots by Greek Cypriots and Greeks in the name of Enosis as far back as the 1950’s and this is fact.

 Let’s remember that President Makarios stood before the UN Assembly on the 19th July 1974 and stated his country had been invaded by Greece and was being aided by Greek Cypriot extremists and called for help.
 Click here.

 Back to Erenköy and we read even now in the press of the barbaric air attack on Greek Cypriot villages but no mention of the offensive action being perpetrated.
 There is no mention of the Greek and Greek Cypriot aggressors surrounding this little village and attempting with Artillery and Naval forces to seek its destruction including its inhabitants and defenders.
 All this could be just words but I invite you to watch the following video which contains an interview with an independent eye witness to the siege of Erenköy.

 You can only read and wonder what may have happened if the defence of Erenköy had been unsuccessful, could it have been another Srebrenica type disaster with the word genocide entering the history of Cyprus yet again… If all people can accept the truth of the history of Cyprus and come to terms with it, then maybe there can be hope of peace and harmony for the future of this island.

-Erenkoy, the truth is told – See video below!
+Erenkoy, the truth is told by Willy Lindh who was there – See video below!